sheldonip/sheldonip.github.io/blog/content/posts/fan-control-on-raspberry-pi-4-using-golang/index.md

 go run fan-control.go
 ```

 The fan should be up when the temperature reaches `upperTemperatureThreshold` and stop at the temperature defined in `lowerTemperatureThreshold`.
-To executethe script in background, please follow the instruction in the readme file.
+To execute the script in background, please follow the instruction in the readme file.

 ## Wrapping up